andrewjwaggoner/nvim-config/README.md

 ### Fzf Dependency

 This uses fzf for fuzzy finding.
 You'll need to install it.
 It's included in most OS package managers.
 Without it, you won't be able to use Telescope's live grep, or any of the other fzf features.
+Remove fzf from telescope if you want to use the original search functionality.

 ### LSP